Last Updated on

 This book is made to contribute to the celebration of her life as the Princess of Wales.

-If you like mystery, memoirs, romance, conspiracies or just Diana in general, then definitely read this book because it will get chills up your spines once you find the truth.
+If you like mystery, memoirs, romance, conspiracies (or just Diana in general), then definitely read this book because it will get chills up your spine.